OctopusDeploy/blog/blog/2017-07/introducing-dean-malone.md

 I work with a range of technologies, and I particularly enjoy product development and building quality software that genuinely makes life easier for others.

-Although I live in Melbourne I am still a country lad at heart and love the great outdoors.
-I'm an avid DIYer and enjoy building/fixing all sorts of things.
+I live in Melbourne however I'm still a country lad at heart, and love being in the great outdoors with family and friends.
+I'm also an avid DIYer and in my spare time enjoy building and fixing all sorts of things, especially if it means buying more tools.